-Sheila-na-gig Celtic Demon home image home image
+Sheila-na-gig Ancient Celtic Demon home image home image

 The world of folklore and mythology is replete with enigmatic and often unsettling figures that have captured the human imagination for centuries.
 One such figure from Celtic folklore is Sheila-na-gig, a mysterious and controversial character often depicted in the form of grotesque stone carvings.
 Sheila-na-gig has fascinated scholars, artists, and the curious alike, with her ambiguous and perplexing nature.